Know the ropes first.

 However, any type of strangulation or deprivation of oxygen can be potentially dangerous, and in extreme circumstances, even fatal.
 So before engaging in EA, it’s important to school yourself on these six key things…

-1. EA can lead to brain damage and cardiac arrest if performed incorrectly
+1. Erotic asphyxiation can lead to brain damage and cardiac arrest if performed incorrectly

 Prolonged or intense pressure on the neck can cut off the flow of blood through the veins in the neck, causing blood to congest in the brain; the result of which can cause the lightheadedness most fans of EA become addicted to, and eventually, unconsciousness.
 Losing consciousness causes the body to go limp, thereby tightening the choke and decreasing circulation through the neck arteries, ultimately causing brain damage, and even heart attack.